 Monday, 16 March, 2020

-Please click the following link to view the educational presentation for COVID-19.
-Management of the critically ill patient with confirmed or suspected COVID 19 Management of the critically ill patient with confirmed or suspected COVID-19 JFICMI (with narration) COVID-19 →
+Specialist Educational Resources Please click the following link to view the educational presentation for COVID-19.
+Management of the critically ill patient with confirmed or suspected COVID 19 Educational links and further information are updated on a →

 Sunday, 29 September, 2019